 2. Monitor for Malicious Files

 Every device used to support a flexible workplace can present a potential point of entry for hackers.
 If a mobile worker uses a company-issued laptop, PC, mobile phone, and tablet, they could have four possible points of vulnerability.
-Continually monitoring for the presence of Malware, malicious code, and other device attacks through critical file monitoring is crucial to ensure that every remote device is protected.
+Continually monitoring for Malware, malicious code, and other device attacks through critical file monitoring is crucial to ensure that every remote device is protected.

 To remotely detect the presence of malicious files, organizations should consider: